Black Hills Symphony Orchestra

 The Black Hills Symphony Orchestra (BHSO) is an American orchestra located in Rapid City, South Dakota serving the Black Hills region, and is a member of the League of American Orchestras.
 The BHSO is administered by Black Hills Symphony Orchestra Society Inc., a non-profit organization, and utilizes approximately ninety musicians for typically five performances each season.
 The principal venue for the BHSO is the Performing Arts Center.

 The BHSO has partnered with many other local performing organizations, including Dakota Choral Union, Black Hills Dance Theater, Black Hills Community Theater, and Bells Of The Hills.
-The BHSO is currently conducted by Bruce Knowles; the concertmaster is Carol Knowles.
+The BHSO is currently conducted by Bruce Knowles; the concertmaster is Amanda Swartz.

 History

 The orchestra was founded in 1930s by a small group of string players as the Rapid City Symphony Orchestra.